THE CONSTRUCTION OF THE WALL

 CONSTRUCTION THE WALL

-The first row of 4 full size bricks were then laid direct onto the mortar bed and an 20mm layer of mortar placed on top.
+full size bricks were then laid direct onto the mortar bed and an 20mm layer of mortar placed on top.

-A second course of brick was laid with a half brick positioned at either end of the row to create a stretcher bond.
+bond.
 Where the bricks were not level, we used a timber off-cut and hammer to gently manoeuvre the bricks into line.
 We continued this process of levelling as we continued to build up.

 We positioned the window so that the sill protrudes slightly from the external wall so as to manage water away from the window opening.
 Ideally, a damp proof membrane would sit between the window and the brick to prevent moisture getting into the timber frame.
 However, as the wall will be dismantled soon after it is built, we decided to forgo this non-recyclable resource.
 As we have also chosen to build the wall free of synthetic additives and sealants, the openings are sealed with mortar only.

-We continued the stretcher bond up both side of the window.
-The bricks that were cut to house the lintel were placed in position and the lintel installed over the window opening.
+stretcher bond up both side of the window.
+The bricks that were cut to house

-Resource consumption and environmental impacts
+and environmental impacts

-The overall cost of the project was very low as we used mainly found and recycled materials, and of course the main ingredient, the earth, was sourced from the site itself.
+the project was very low as we used mainly found and recycled materials, and of

 Text by Mary Walbrook